BlancJH/steel-defect-classification/README.md

-# Metal Surface Defect Detection
+# Metal Surface Defect Segmentation & Classification

-This repository contains a Jupyter Notebook (`steel_defect_classification.ipynb`) that implements multi-label classification of metal surface defects using the [Severstal Steel Defect Detection Dataset](https://www.kaggle.com/competitions/severstal-steel-defect-detection/data).
+This repository contains Jupyter Notebooks focused on identifying and localizing defects on steel surfaces using the [Severstal Steel Defect Detection Dataset](https://www.kaggle.com/competitions/severstal-steel-defect-detection/data).

-## Project Overview

-The task is to perform multi-label classification to identify 4 different types of defects that can occur on steel surfaces.
-The notebook explores three different experimental settings:

-1. **Baseline (Setting 1)**: A custom Convolutional Neural Network (CNN) trained from scratch.
-2. **Transfer Learning (Setting 2)**: A frozen ResNet-50 backbone with a new classification head, followed by partial fine-tuning of the final convolutional block.
-3. **Advanced Partial Fine-Tuning (Setting 3)**: An EfficientNet-V2-S backbone paired with a highly customized and heavily regularized classification head based on findings from previous experiments.

-## Data Preparation

-The notebook handles data downloading and preparation dynamically:
-- Automatically downloads training images (via Google Drive `gdown`) and dataset splits (from GitHub).
-- Splits the dataset into 80/10/10 ratios for Train/Validation/Test respectively.
-The splits are saved locally and reused across runs to ensure consistency.
-- Defines a custom PyTorch `Dataset` (`SteelDefectDataset`) that manages images with and without defects, utilizing multi-hot encoding for the 4 class labels.

-## Execution

-You can run the notebook locally or on cloud platforms like Google Colab.

-### Requirements

-To run the notebook, install the necessary dependencies:
-- PyTorch (`torch`, `torchvision`)
-- Data manipulation and modeling: `pandas`, `numpy`, `scikit-learn`
-- Visualization: `matplotlib`
-- Utilities: `gdown` (for Drive downloads), `Pillow` (for images)

-## Evaluation Metrics

-For each experimental setting, the notebook evaluates classification performance using:
-- **F1-Score (Macro)**
-- **Precision (Macro)**
-- **Recall (Macro)**

-A held-out test subset (10%) is used for final metrics evaluation to ensure unbiased testing on unseen data.
-The notebook also demonstrates the training and validation pipelines by tracking losses and F1-scores across epochs, followed by metric visualizations like confusion matrices.
+The primary focus of this repository is **pixel-level semantic segmentation** to precisely locate defects and their classes, with a supplementary **multi-label classification** approach for lightweight experimentation.

 ---

-## Fine Segmentation Notebook
+## 🌟 Main Model: Semantic Segmentation (`steel_defect_segmentation.ipynb`)

-A second notebook (`steel_defect_segmentation.ipynb`) extends this project from image-level classification to **pixel-level semantic segmentation**, predicting exactly which pixels belong to each of the 4 defect classes.
+Our main model extends beyond image-level classification to perform **pixel-level semantic segmentation**, predicting exactly which pixels belong to each of the 4 defect classes.

 ### Key Features
 - **Architecture**: U-Net with a SegFormer **MiT-B2** Vision Transformer backbone via `segmentation_models_pytorch`.